Get Behind Me Satan: Tracks 8–13

 "Instinct Blues" is a blues rock song that is about sexual frustration.
+A demo version of the track states that it was written in mid-September 2004.
+The song was also featured in Michel Gondry's film The Science of Sleep (2006).

 "Passive Manipulation" is the shortest song recorded by the band and features Meg on vocals.
 The song is written from a female perspective.
+Like the album's final track, critics perceived the song to have themes of "incest."

 "As Ugly As I Seem" is an acoustic folk song that features Jack singing and playing an acoustic guitar and Meg playing hand drums.
+Similar to the studio version of debut album's track "Sugar Never Tasted So Good", the song features Jack knocking his acoustic guitar's body for percussive effect.
+In a 2005 appearance on Morning Becomes Eclectic, both songs were performed and for "As Ugly As I Seem", Meg used her floor tom and snare as bongos; Jack did the knocking effect on this song and omitted it in "Sugar Never Tasted So Good" respectively.
+"As Ugly As I Seem" was also performed on the talk show Charlie Rose that year, yet the knocking effect was omitted in that particular performance.
+In both performances, Jack played a 1905 Gibson L-1 Archtop guitar.

 "Take, Take, Take" is about a fan who meets Rita Hayworth at a bar and keeps asking things from her.
-The song has been interpreted as the band’s feelings towards celebrity life, although Jack told Mojo that the song is about "parents not teaching their kids manners."
-Jack had written as many as 9 or 10 verses, but had to cut some of them as the song would have been too long.
+The song has been interpreted as the band's feelings towards celebrity life or even Jack's own personal obsession with Hayworth, although Jack told Mojo that the song is about "parents not teaching their kids manners."
+Jack had written as many as 9 or 10 verses, but had to cut some of them as the song would have been too long, comparing himself to a director cutting scenes from a film.

+"Red Rain" began as a demo of Jack working out the song structure and key on guitar, piano, and bells.
+There was a televised performance on Late Night with Conan O'Brien in December 2005.
+A music video for it was released in 2025 to commemorate the 20th anniversary of Get Behind Me Satan.

-The closing track, "I'm Lonely (But I Ain't That Lonely Yet)", was written shortly before the sessions, after Jack called Loretta Lynn, in which Lynn made a joke about Meg saying that "I’m lonely, but I ain’t that lonely yet."
-Lynn told Jack that he could use the line for a song.
+The closing track, "I'm Lonely (But I Ain't That Lonely Yet)", was written shortly before the sessions, after Jack called Loretta Lynn, in which Jack made a joking comment about Meg saying, "yeah, I get lonely" to which Lynn replied, "yeah, but I ain’t that lonely yet."
+Jack asked Lynn if he could use the line for a song.
 The first take of "I'm Lonely" was recorded with mandolin, piano, Jack on vocals, and Meg on drums.
 A second take with only Jack singing and playing piano was chosen for the album.
+Some reviewers perceived the song as having themes of "incest."